The Firm With A Fresh Perspective

 • Court Hearings: Your case will be scheduled for a court appearance.
 At the first hearing, the charges will be read, and the next steps in the legal process will be outlined.

-• Importance of Acting Quickly: It is crucial to consult with an attorney as soon as possible to begin building your defense, challenge your license suspension, and understand the legal process.
+• Importance of Acting Quickly: It is crucial to consult with a DWI attorney in Round Rock as soon as possible to begin building your defense, challenge your license suspension, and understand the legal process.

-The Role of the DWI Administrative License Revocation (ALR) Hearing
+The Role of the ALR Hearing in DWI Cases

 In Texas, a separate ALR hearing determines whether your driver’s license will be suspended following a DWI arrest.
 It is not connected to the criminal case.